 Potstilled Radio is back for 2019 and we are kicking off the year with an interview with Diageo's European Ambassador for their first ever start up distillery, Roe & Co.
 Alan Mulvihill walks us through what it is like to work on Diageo's first ever start up team.
 Listen in to this very candid interview...
 Continue Reading →

 Welcome back WhiskeyPhiles to another Episode of Potstilled Radio.

 This week we take a trip to the most westerly town in Ireland, Dingle, Co.
 Kerry.
 It was here that we sat down over a taoscán with the youngest Head Distiller in Ireland, Michael Walsh.
-It was here in Dingle Distillery that we had a conversation over a whiskey (and a microphone) where we discussed all things about the whiskeys future, how Michael rose to the position that he was in today and the insane prices that Dingle whiskeys are achieving at auction today.
+It was during this conversation over a whiskey (and a microphone) that we discussed all things about the whiskeys future, how Michael rose to the position that he was in today and the insane prices that Dingle whiskeys are achieving at auction today.

 Dingle whiskeys are some of the most sought after whiskeys on the market right now.
 Although, due to their incredible commercial value, very few are being opened for actual consumption.
 This is why I sat down with Head Distiller, Michael Walsh, to taste through some of the past and present releases of Dingle Whiskey to highlight some of the actual flavours you will find in Dingle Whiskey.